craftcms/cms/docs/globals.md

 If you run multiple sites with Craft, Global Sets are available in all sites.
 However, you can set the values in those sets on a per site basis, even leaving some fields blank, if desired.

+Make sure the fields in the Global Set have their “Translation Method” setting set to “Translate for each site”.

 To toggle between sites while viewing Global Sets, use the drop-down menu at the top left of the Global Sets page in the Control Panel.

 ![Toggling between sites in Globals](./images/globals-multisite-nav.png)